LittleSkinChina/manual/en/advanced/yggdrasil.md

 # Yggdrasil

-LittleSkin offered Yggdrasil Verify Authentication Service.
+LittleSkin provide Yggdrasil Verify Authentication Service.
 You can achieve Minecraft Server external login with [authlib-injector](https://github.com/yushijinhun/authlib-injector), and also load the textures from LittleSkin without install skin loader mod.

-You can download the latest authlib-injector at <https://authlib-injector.yushi.moe/~download/>
+You can download the latest version of authlib-injector at <https://authlib-injector.yushi.moe/~download/>

 ## Yggdrasil API address